IcyMilkShake/TianYu/README.md

 ---

-**That being said this is my first attempt at heavy system prompting, and yet another extremelyproud project of mine :)**
+**That being said this is my first attempt at heavy system prompting, and yet another extremely proud project of mine :)**